ffTsuzuku/NodeJS/README.md

 }
 ```

-In no main module is defined inside `package.json` require will then attempt to
+If no main module is defined inside `package.json` require will then attempt to
 locate and load an `index.js` or `index.node` file in the root of the folder.
 If
 it is unable to locate these files, then the import will fail.